ArTemmey/ui-generator/README.md

-**C-logic is a framework that allows you to intuitively and quickly create UI** using the principle of reusable components.
+**UI-generator is a framework that allows you to intuitively and quickly create UI** using the principle of reusable components.
 This principle is the most modern and effective in the field of UI development, and it underlies such frameworks as React and Flutter.

 ---
-**C-logic is similar in functionality to Jetpack Compose** and provides all its main features.
-But unlike the Jetpack Compose, C-logic is fully compatible with the components of the Android support library - Fragments and Views, so you do not have to rewrite all your code to implement this framework.
-C-logic works on annotation processing and generates code on top of Fragment and View classes.
+**UI-generator is similar in functionality to [Jetpack Compose](https://developer.android.com/jetpack/compose)** and provides all its main features.
+But unlike the Jetpack Compose, UI-generator is fully compatible with the components of the Android support library - Fragments and Views, so you do not have to rewrite all your code to implement this framework.
+UI-generator works on annotation processing and generates code on top of Fragment and View classes.

 ## Installation